-Second Alternative Schedule Unavailable NIC Unavailable

-Note: The above applies to participants with an effective date of pension on or after February 1, 2014.
-Previously, the provisions described for benefits accrued before January 1, 2014 were in effect.
-Participant may be eligible for different early retirement provisions for pre-2014 and post-2013 accrued benefits.
-Portions of the post-2013 accrued benefits may also be subject different early retirement provisions depending on the classification of employment of the participant's Contribution Hours.

-60/30 Pension

-- Age Requirement: 55

-- Service Requirement: Same as 55/30 Pension

-- Active Service Requirement: Same as 55/30 Pension

-- Amount: Described below

-Amount based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.

-Default Option Unavailable First Alternative Option Unavailable

-Second Alternative Option Normal Retirement benefit amount

-Amount based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.

-Persons for Whom Unavailable First Alternative Schedule Unavailable

-Second Alternative Schedule Normal Retirement benefit amount
+❖ Second Alternative Schedule

+❖ NIC

+Unavailable

-NIC Unavailable
+Unavailable

-Note: The above applies to participants with an effective date of pension on or after February 1, 2014.
-Previously, the provisions described for benefits accrued before January 1, 2014 were in effect.
-Participant may be eligible for different early retirement provisions for pre-2014 and post-2013 accrued benefits.
-Portions of the post-2013 accrued benefits may also be subject different early retirement provisions depending on the classification of employment of the participant's Contribution Hours.

-Charge for Coverage: None

-Veeting And Demiliana (News Vesting Age Requirement: None Service Requirement: Five years of Vesting Service Amount: Normal Retirement benefit amount, based on plan in effect when last active Normal Retirement Age: 65 Spouse's Pre- Retirement Death Benefit Eligibility Requirement: Has attained Vested Status Amount: 50% of the monthly benefit the participant would have received had he/she terminated employment on his/her da of death and survived to his/her Early Retirement Date (or any later date elected by the spouse), retired and elected to receive benefits in the Normal Form of payment.
-When Paid: Immediately if participant's death occurred after attainment of his/her earliest retirement age, otherwise month in which the participant would have attained his/her earliest retirement age.
-If surviving spouse elects to receive payments before the month in which participant would have attained his/her earliest retirement age, the monthly benefit will be the actuarial equivalent of the amount described above.
-Post-Retirement Death Benefit • 50% Joint and Survivor: If married, pension benefits are paid in the form of a 50% joint and survivor annuity unless the participant and spouse reject this form.
+Post-Retirement Death Benefit

+50% Joint and Survivor: If married, pension benefits are paid in the form of a 50% joint and survivor annuity unless the participant and spouse reject this form.
 If not rejected, the benefit amount otherwise payable is reduced to reflect the joint and survivor coverage.
-If not rejected, the spouse predeceases the employee, and the employee retired on March 1, 1999 or later, the employee's benefit amount will subsequently be increased to the unreduced amount payable ("pop-up" feature had the joint and survivor coverage been rejected.
+If not rejected, the spouse predeceases the employee, and the employee retired on March 1, 1999 or later, the employee's benefit amount will subsequently be increased to the unreduced amount payable ("pop-up" feature) had the joint and survivor coverage been rejected.
 If rejected, or if not married, benefits are payable for the life of the employee, or in any other available optional form elected by the employee in an actuarially equivalent amount.

 The "pop-up" feature is only applicable to pre-2014 benefits if the participant's Home Local Schedule/Rehabilitation Plan Schedule as of December 31, 2013 was the First Alternative Schedule or Second Alternative Schedule.
-It is only applicab to post-2013 benefits attributable to Contribution Hours worked under a collective bargaining agreement satisfying the required contribution rate increases under the Rehabilitation Plan First Alternative Schedule/Funding Improvement Plan First Alternative Option or Rehabilitation Plan Second Alternative Schedule/Funding Improvement Plan Second Alternative Option.
+It is only applicable to post-2013 benefits attributable to Contribution Hours worked under a collective bargaining agreement satisfying the required contribution rate increases under the Rehabilitation Plan First Alternative Schedule/Funding Improvement Plan First Alternative Option or Rehabilitation Plan Second Alternative Schedule/Funding Improvement Plan Second Alternative Option.

 60-Month Certain: If the member has completed at least 15 years of Pension Credits before retirement and died within 5 years after retirement (if married, and taking joint and survivor pension, the spouse also died prior to receiving an amount equal to 60 times the amount of the pension the participant had been entitled), the pension benefit will continue to be paid to the participant's designated beneficiary until a total of 60 months payments had been made.

 The 60-month certain is only applicable to pre-2014 benefits if the participant's Home Local Schedule/Rehabilitation Plan Schedule as of December 31, 2013 was the First Alternative Schedule or Second Alternative Schedule.
-It is only applicabl to post-2013 benefits attributable to Contribution Hours worked under a collective bargaining agreement satisfying the required contribution rate increases under the Rehabilitation Plan First Alternative Schedule/Funding Improvement Plan First Alternative Option or Rehabilitation Plan Second Alternative Schedule/Funding Improvement Plan Second Alternative Option.
+It is only applicable to post-2013 benefits attributable to Contribution Hours worked under a collective bargaining agreement satisfying the required contribution rate increases under the Rehabilitation Plan First Alternative Schedule/Funding Improvement Plan First Alternative Option or Rehabilitation Plan Second Alternative Schedule/Funding Improvement Plan Second Alternative Option.

-National Pension Fund

-Forms of Payment The normal forms of payment are: Single life annuity for single participants, and • 50% joint and survivor annuity with a "pop-up" feature for married participants (if applicable) The available optional forms of payment are: • Single life annuity with 60-month certain (if applicable) • 50% joint and survivor annuity with a "pop-up" feature and 60-month certain (if applicable) • 75% joint and survivor annuity with a "pop-up" feature (if applicable) 100% joint and survivor annuity with and without a "pop-up" feature (if applicable) The "pop-up" feature and 60-month certain are only applicable to pre-2014 benefits if the participant's Home Local Schedule/Rehabilitation Plan Schedule as of December 31, 2013 was the First Alternative Schedule or Second Alternative Schedule.
+Forms of Payment

+The normal forms of payment are:

+- Single life annuity for single participants, and - 50% joint and survivor annuity with a "pop-up" feature for married participants (if applicable)

+The available optional forms of payment are:

+- Single life annuity with 60-month certain (if applicable) - 50% joint and survivor annuity with a "pop-up" feature and 60-month certain (if applicable) - 75% joint and survivor annuity with a "pop-up" feature (if applicable) - 100% joint and survivor annuity with and without a "pop-up" feature (if applicable)

+The "pop-up" feature and 60-month certain are only applicable to pre-2014 benefits if the participant's Home Local Schedule/Rehabilitation Plan Schedule as of December 31, 2013 was the First Alternative Schedule or Second Alternative Schedule.
 They are only applicable to post-2013 benefits attributable to Contribution Hours worked under a collective bargaining agreement satisfying the required contribution rate increases under the Rehabilitation Plan First Alternative Schedule/Funding Improvement Plan First Alternative Option or Rehabilitation Plan Second Alternative Schedule/Funding Improvement Plan Second Alternative Option.
-Participation After completion of 870 hours during a calendar year Past Service Credit Service granted on the basis of days worked or amount earned in covered employment in calendar years prior to a participant's Contribution Date.
-For employers with a Contribution Date on or after January 1, 2000, the employer's initial contribution rate must be at least \$0.50 per hour.